-The MassArt Department of Public Safety works closely with the Boston Police Department and the Massachusetts State Police Department, as well as surrounding Colleges of the Fenway police departments.
-The Boston Police regularly shares information with the MassArt Department of Public Safety regarding criminal incidents in the area as well as any reports involving loud households and parties in area apartments.
-The MassArt Department of Public Safety follows up on any of these reports.
-The MassArt Department of Public Safety meets regularly with area college Public Safety/Police Departments and shares information with these agencies.
+The MassArt Department of Public Safety works closely with the Boston Police Department (BPD) and the Massachusetts State Police Department, as well as surrounding Colleges of the Fenway police departments.
+The Boston Police Department regularly shares information with MassArt's Department of Public Safety regarding criminal incidents in the area as well as any reports involving loud households and parties in area apartments.
+MassArt's Department of Public Safety follows up on any of these reports.
+MassArt Department of Public Safety meets regularly with area college Public Safety/Police Departments and shares information with these agencies.